 - Bring a water bottle if your location allows it.
 The Florida Railway Museum allows outside food and drink, so we usually bring a water bottle and some snacks.
 There is food on site, but lines can be long at peak times.
 You’ll at least want water handy because it can get hot and you’ll be doing a lot of walking.

 - Bring sunscreen and re-apply often.
 I always forget that second part.
-Hubby and Farmboy just turn brown.
-I come home looking like a lobster.
+Hubby and my son just turn brown.
+My daughter and I are less fortunate.

 - Babywear or have a stroller that’s good “off-roading” if you have small children.
 The entire site at the Florida Railway Museum is unpaved, so it can be difficult to navigate with a regular stroller.
 We find it’s just easier to get around if we babywear.